edgecollective/edge-blog/posts/notes/co2.md

 Also: readings for NDIR are temp, humidity, and pressure dependent.
 My sense is that all the sensors measure these variables and compensate; the SCD30 also allows for feeding it the current ambient pressure and using it for calibration.

+My current thought is the SCD30 would be a good one to get, along with an ambient pressure sensor.